RempelOliveira/Retrobat.DS4Windows/README.md

 The arguments are:

 1. The game .exe file directory path.
-    * If the game is in the Windows roms directory inside Retrobat, just use "%~dp0". (ex: Retrobat/roms/windows/GT.batfile/GT.exe)
+    * If the game is in the Windows roms directory inside Retrobat, just use "%~dp0".

 2. The .exe game file name